-Summer Term - PSHE will be in separate year groups for Year 5 and Year 6 Summer Term Year 5 how to keep track of money so people know how much they have to spend or save What decisions can Money; making decisions; spending and saving how people make choices about ways of paying for things they want and need (e.g. from current accounts/savings; store card/ credit cards; loans) people make with money?
-PoS refs: R34, L17, L18, L20, L21, L22, L24 how to recognise what makes something 'value for money' and what this means to them that there are risks associated with money (it can be won, lost or stolen) and how money can affect people's feelings and emotions Summer 2 Living in the wider world that there is a broad range of different jobs and people often have more than one during their careers and over their lifetime that some jobs are paid more than others and some maybe voluntary (unpaid) What jobs would we like?
-Careers; aspirations; role models; the future about the skills, attributes, qualifications and training needed for different jobs that there are different ways into jobs and careers, including college, apprenticeships and university PoS refs: L26, L27, L28, L29, L31, L32 how people choose a career/job and what influences their decision, including skills, interests and pay how to question and challenge stereotypes about the types of • jobs people can do how they might choose a career/job for themselves when they are older, why they would choose it and what might influence their decisions Summer Term Year 6 Summer 1&2 Relationships • that people have different kinds of relationships in their lives, including romantic or intimate relationships • that people who are attracted to and love each other can be of any gender, ethnicity or faith; the way couples care for one another What will change as we become more Different relationships; changing and growing, adulthood, independence;, moving to secondary school • that adults can choose to be part of a committed relationship or not, including marriage or civil partnership that marriage should be wanted equally by both people and that forcing someone to marry against their will is a crime how puberty relates to growing from childhood to adulthood independent? about the reproductive organs and process - how babiesare conceived and born and how they need to be cared for aopondom?
-PoS refs: H24, H30, H33, H34, • that there are ways to prevent a baby being made H35, H36, R2, R3, R4, R5, R6, R16 how growing up and becoming more independent comes with increased opportunities and responsibilities how friendships may change as they grow and how to manage this how to manage change, including moving to secondary school; how to ask for support or where to seek further information and advice - now to manage change, including moving to secondary school, now to ask for support of where to seek further information and advice regarding growing up and changing
+Cheadle Heath Primary School Year 5 PSHE Summer 1 What decisions can people make with money?
+Living in the wider world how people make decisions about spending and saving money and what influences them how to keep track of money so people know how much they have to spend or save Money; making decisions; spending and saving how people make choices about ways of paying for things they want and need (e.g. from current accounts/savings; store card/ credit cards; loans) PoS refs: R34, L17, L18, L20, L21, L22, L24 how to recognise what makes something 'value for money' and what this means to them that there are risks associated with money (it can be won, lost or stolen) and how money can affect people's feelings and emotions Living in the wider world that there is a broad range of different jobs and people often have more than one during their careers & over their lifetime Summer 2 that some jobs are paid more than others and some maybe voluntary (unpaid) What jobs Careers; aspirations; role about the skills, attributes, qualifications and training needed for different jobs would we like? models; the future that there are different ways into jobs and careers, including college, apprenticeships and university PoS refs: L26, L27, L28, L29, L31, L32 how people choose a career/job and what influences their decision, including skills, interests and pay how to question and challenge stereotypes about the types of jobs people can do how they might choose a career/job when they are older, why they would choose it and what might influence their decisions